japila-books/spark-sql-internals/docs/spark-sql-SparkStrategies.md

 # SparkStrategies -- Container of Execution Planning Strategies

-`SparkStrategies` is an abstract Catalyst link:catalyst/QueryPlanner.md[query planner] that _merely_ serves as a "container" (or a namespace) of the concrete link:spark-sql-SparkStrategy.adoc[execution planning strategies] (for link:spark-sql-SparkPlanner.adoc[SparkPlanner]):
+`SparkStrategies` is an abstract Catalyst catalyst/QueryPlanner.md[query planner] that _merely_ serves as a "container" (or a namespace) of the concrete spark-sql-SparkStrategy.md[execution planning strategies] (for spark-sql-SparkPlanner.md[SparkPlanner]):

 * [Aggregation](execution-planning-strategies/Aggregation.md)
 * [BasicOperators](execution-planning-strategies/BasicOperators.md)